MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-heap.md

 If none of the above are specified, then the pattern is assumed to be of the same size as the machine pointer.

 <span id="_______-flt______"></span><span id="_______-FLT______"></span> **-flt**
-Limits the display to include only heaps with the specified size or size range.
+Limits the display to include only heap allocations of a specified size or size range.

 <span id="_______FilterOptions______"></span><span id="_______filteroptions______"></span><span id="_______FILTEROPTIONS______"></span> *FilterOptions*
 Can be any single one of the following options.
 The *FilterOptions* are case-sensitive.